-To find the polling places in your school district, visit the Delaware Department of Elections school board website at bit.ly/deschoolboardelections and click on your district.
+To find your school district and polling places in your district, visit ivote.de.gov, and enter your residential address.

+For more information visit the Delaware Department of Elections school board website at bit.ly/doe-schoolboardelections-2024

 You can vote at any polling place location in your school district.